ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

   * DCC:s in Finland are issued by Kela (kanta.fi), which is the final DSC issuer.
 More details available [here.](https://www.kanta.fi/en/system-developers/eu-koronatodistuksen-verifiointi)

-It seems to be hard to find the official link for the Finnish DCC public certificate (Kela/kanta.fi cert), but we can find one from the public list provided by Sweden, which is available [here.](https://dgcg.covidbevis.se/tp/)
+Finnish DCC public certificate (Kela/kanta.fi cert) can be found from the international public list provided by Sweden, which is available [here.](https://dgcg.covidbevis.se/tp/)
+Finland does not maintain similar public service themselves, according to kanta.fi technical support.

 We will use that as an example.

 By using command line, we can download public trust list of EU countries as following: